-- The agency believes, and can justify, that it is appropriate to exclude one or more of the officials required for inclusion in item 010, Email of Capstone Officials;
+- The agency can justify that it is appropriate to exclude one or more of the officials required for inclusion in item 010, Email and Other Electronic Messages of Capstone Officials;

-- The agency needs, and can justify, a transfer date longer than the maximum in item 010; or
+- The agency can justify a transfer date longer than the maximum in item 010;

 We encourage agencies to discuss scheduling options with their NARA Appraisal Archivist.

-In context of this GRS, an official includes all Federal agency employees, regardless of their appointment type (i.e., part-time employees, student employees, term employees, temporary employees, volunteers, interns, and members of the military), who create Federal records.
+In context of this GRS, the term “official” includes all federal agency employees, regardless of their appointment type (such as part-time employees, student employees, term employees, temporary employees, volunteers, interns, and members of the military), who create federal records.

-Capstone (permanent) officials are senior officials (e.g., those high on the organization chart) generally responsible for agency and program policy- and mission-related actions.
+Capstone officials are officials (such as those high on the organization chart) generally responsible for agency and program policy- and mission-related actions.
 Capstone officials vary agency by agency depending on an agency’s organization and how it carries out agency roles.
 Some agencies will have more Capstone officials than others.